BorjaZarco/graphql-api/README.md

 It is also prepared for [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
 In order to dockerize the project, you must first install and run docker on your device.
 The commands to run docker are:

 - `docker`: Builds a docker image and runs it on port 5000.
-It uses `prod` environment variables.
+It uses a `docker` environment variables.
 In order to change the docker or localhost port, please modify the second part of the script, stablishing both ports as [the docker documentation states](https://docs.docker.com/config/containers/container-networking/):

 ```
 $ docker run -p <CONTAINER_PORT>:<DOCKER_HOST>
 ```

 - `compose`: Builds a docker compose app.
 This app consists on the `graphql-api`, listening on port 5000 and a mongo database, as stated in the [compose configuration file](./public/docker-compose.yml).
-In order to connect to the mongo service, the `MONGO_URL` variable must be set to `mongodb://mongodb:27018/graphql`, as shown below:
+It also uses the environment variables located on a `.env.docker` file in the environments folder.
+Additionally, in order to connect to the mongo service, the `MONGO_URL` variable must be set to `mongodb://mongodb:27018/graphql`, as shown below:

 ```
-/environments/.env.prod
+/environments/.env.docker
   ...
   ...
   MONGO_URL=mongodb://mongodb:27018/graphql